mcu-debug/memview/README.md

   - Very little data is fetched depening on what is being viewed and more is loaded as you scroll.
 - 1/4/8 byte views.
 Decoded bytes are only shown in 1-byte mode.
 - Persistent views that survive multiple debug sessions and VSCode restarts.
+- Visually tell which bytes were modified since last 'resume' of a program.
+Changed cells (byte, word or doubleword) are hyghlighted.
 - One panel hosts multiple views that you can switch beteen.
 This was a deliberate choice.
  - Separate views can interfere with the performance of the debug session single steppint because of too much traffic
 - Coming soon: memory editing.
 You can edit now but there is capability to commit changes to program memory.